Link Building is often frowned upon as a dirty tactic that should be avoided at all costs. Learn the best link building strategies for SEO.

 The only stipulation is they also have to link to the page on your site with the rules.

-A travel company ran a “3 Best Travel Secrets” series which gained a huge amount of traction and hundreds of links for them from influential travel blogs.
+A travel company ran a “3 Best Travel Secrets” series which gained a huge amount of traction and hundreds of links from influential travel blogs.

 It’s important to come up with a good idea in the first place, and once you have that you need to seed it with the right people.